bhouse1273/knapsack/README.md

 cmake ..
 cmake --build . -j

-# Run the solver (optional arg = target team size)
+# Run the solver (optional args: target team size, output filename)
 ./knapsack_solver 50
+# or specify a custom output file:
+./knapsack_solver 50 my_results.csv

 # Output CSV will be written in the build directory
-ls van_routes.csv
+ls routes.csv
 ```

 Notes:
-- The default input CSV is `data/villages.csv` relative to the repo root.
+- The default input CSV is `data/villages_50.csv` relative to the repo root (classical path).
-- The Metal shader (`kernels/metal/shaders/eval_block_candidates.metal`) is read at runtime and compiled in-process.
+- The Metal shader (`kernels/metal/shaders/eval_block_candidates.metal`) is read at runtime and compiled in‑process for the V2 evaluator.
-- If Metal initialization fails, the solver falls back to a CPU heuristic.
+- If Metal initialization fails, the library falls back to a CPU evaluator.

 ### Jetson / NVIDIA (CUDA backend)